gage1145/The-Oaken-Throne/Sessions/Session 51.md

 Elias, Jem, and Sebael made it back to the Inn.
 Sir Grim informs us that Sir Pergrim visited them while they were gone.
 # Meeting Whitefeather
 Sebael has met [[Errog]] who gave the group the invitation to Whitefeather.

+Sebael and Elias sleep on the roof to divine the stars.
+Elias asks about a symbol etched into his skin.
+He acquired it when imprisoned in a mine.
+Sebael said it was familiar, but that he would need to meditate on it.
+He found out it was a symbol for the god [[Nangifer]], the god of monsters.
+Ripped his way out of his father and fed on his guts.

+Elias looked at the stars and got the feeling that they were not walking into a trap.